List of UK top-ten singles in 1994: Charity singles

 The Comic Relief single this year was performed by the Pet Shop Boys, who used the name Absolutely Fabulous for the single of the same name, which included lines of dialogue from the TV series.
 It peaked at number six on 18 June 1994 (week ending).

 Best-selling singles

 Wet Wet Wet had the biggest-selling single of 1994 with "Love Is All Around", which spent twenty weeks in the top ten (including fifteen weeks at number-one), sold over 1.783 million copies and was certified 2× platinum by the BPI.
 "Saturday Night" by Whigfield came in second place.
 East 17's "Stay Another Day", "Baby Come Back" from Pato Banton featuring Ali and Robin Campbell and "I Swear" by All-4-One made up the top five.
-Singles by Mariah Carey, Bon Jovi, Let Loose, D:Ream and Doop were also in the top ten best-selling singles of the year.
+Singles by Bon Jovi, Mariah Carey, Let Loose, Doop and Ace of Base were also in the top ten best-selling singles of the year.

 "Love is All Around" (3) ranked in the top 10 best-selling singles of the decade.
 It also stands as the tenth biggest-selling single of all time in the UK.